If you don't know, now you know.

 In reality, this expression has nothing to do with destroying actual grain-filled silos, as if a post-apocalyptic famine has set in.
 It’s not as if we aren’t making bread from crickets these days anyway, so I’m sure we’ll be fine if that does happen.

-Instead, the concept refers to the metaphor of “breaking up” traditional organisational divisions and structures though intimate collaboration of cross functional, agile teams.
+Instead, the concept refers to the metaphor of “breaking up” traditional organisational divisions and structures through intimate collaboration of cross-functional, agile teams.
 It feels like the second coming is near if we manage to break down all silos once and for all.
 What a phrase.

-Culture therefore involves expectations, experiences, philosophy, as well as the values that guide behaviour.
+Culture, therefore, involves expectations, experiences, philosophy, as well as the values that guide behaviour.
 Simply put, culture is “the way things are done around here.”
-The importance of culture can't be overemphasised.
-We see a culture-less organisation like a tree without roots - it simply won’t grow.
+The importance of culture can’t be overemphasized.
+We see a culture-less organisation like a tree without roots – it simply won’t grow.

-Design is so fundamental that it manifests in everything from objects, visual communication and symbols, to systems and human interactions.
-It could be said, in jest, that ‘design can be art and design can be aesthetics; design is so simple, that it's complicated.’
+Design is so fundamental that it manifests in everything from objects, visual communication, and symbols, to systems and human interactions.
+It could be stated, that ‘design can be art and design can be aesthetics; design is so simple, that it’s complicated.’

 Design is one of the fundamental pillars we use for facing a different tomorrow.
 For us, it serves as a means to transform abstractions into beautiful, concrete and simple experiences.
 In other words, design brings ideas from the twilight zone, to the daylight of the real world.

-It seems to me that nowadays leadership is spoken about as an x-factor for the success of an organisation, meanwhile many recognise the lack or absence of it.
+It seems that nowadays leadership is spoken about as an x-factor for the success of an organisation, meanwhile many recognize the lack or absence of it.
 So what exactly is lacking?

 Services are distinct from goods and products, though a product may be prone to services that alter its potential.
-A consensus regarding the “accepted” features of a service are referred to as “IHIP,” an acronym of: intangible, heterogeneous, inseparable and perishable.
+A consensus regarding the “accepted” features of a service is referred to as “IHIP,” an acronym of intangible, heterogeneous, inseparable and perishable.